-We have both experimental and theoretical MSc projects.
+We have both experimental and theoretical master's projects.
 Our research areas among other things include quantum information, quantum computing, quantum optics, experiments using slow light (a few km/s), ultra-stable lasers and medical imaging.
-If you are interested in carrying out an MSc project in the group please contact Stefan Kröll (see below on page) or the relevant contact person listed below.
+If you are interested in carrying out an master's project in the group please contact Stefan Kröll (see below on page) or the relevant contact person listed below.

 Theoretical projects would typically involve computer simulation of light matter interaction schemes or light propagation in tissue.